jacob404/promod-future/currentbuild/README.txt

 - Removed custom bonesaw effects.
 (I got more complaints about them than expected, contact me if you wanna talk about it)
 - Doors and breakable props can no longer be broken during readyup.
 - Updated readyup so that only the survivor who attempts to leave saferoom will be warped back, rather than the whole team.
+- Fixed melee weapons not being limited to 0 in Reflux.
+- Common infected will no longer fight each other.

 4.3.1